kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 tags: ["pytorch-geometric", "gnn"]
 ---

-In this post, we'll walk through how to use Kùzu as a [Pytorch Geometric (PyG) _Remote Backend_](https://pytorch-geometric.readthedocs.io/en/latest/advanced/remote.html) to train a GNN model on very large graphs that do not fit on your machine's RAM.
+In this post, we'll walk through how to use Kuzu as a [Pytorch Geometric (PyG) _Remote Backend_](https://pytorch-geometric.readthedocs.io/en/latest/advanced/remote.html) to train a GNN model on very large graphs that do not fit on your machine's RAM.

 Let's start with a quick overview of PyG Remote Backends: PyG Remote Backends are plug-in replacements for PyG's in-memory graph and feature stores, so they can be used seamlessly with the rest of the PyG interfaces to develop your GNN models.
-If a PyG Remote Backend is a disk-based storage system, such as Kùzu, PyG will fetch subgraphs from Kùzu, which stores and scans its data from disk, allowing you to train models on very large graphs for which PyG's in-memory storage would run out of memory and fail.
+If a PyG Remote Backend is a disk-based storage system, such as Kuzu, PyG will fetch subgraphs from Kuzu, which stores and scans its data from disk, allowing you to train models on very large graphs for which PyG's in-memory storage would run out of memory and fail.

-As you'll see, if you already have PyG models you have developed in Python, replacing PyG's default storage with Kùzu is extremely simple. ***It consists of loading your graph into Kùzu and then changing 1 line of code in your PyG model***.
+As you'll see, if you already have PyG models you have developed in Python, replacing PyG's default storage with Kuzu is extremely simple. ***It consists of loading your graph into Kuzu and then changing 1 line of code in your PyG model***.
 To demonstrate how simple this is and how it performs, se will follow this [Sample Code](https://github.com/pyg-team/pytorch_geometric/tree/master/examples/kuzu/papers_100M) to demonstrate how to do this.
 So let's get to it!